The ROC United Model

 The Restaurant Opportunities Centers United (ROC United) engages people who work in the industry, employers and consumers to ensure all people who work in restaurants can achieve financial independence and improve their quality of life.
 The ROC United model involves “surrounding the industry” by simultaneously:

-(2) Engaging employers through our “high road” employer association RAISE, which provides: training, technical assistance, and a peer network of like-minded employers following the high road to profitability, which includes higher wages and working conditions for workers in their restaurants; leadership development and civic engagement opportunities; research and communications work that documents the benefits for all three stakeholders of taking the high road and more.
+(2) Engaging employers through our “high road” employer association RAISE, which provides: training, technical assistance, and a peer network of like-minded employers following the high road to profitability, which includes higher wages and working conditions for those employed at their restaurants; leadership development and civic engagement opportunities; research and communications work that documents the benefits for all three stakeholders of taking the high road and more.

 (3) Engaging consumers through Diners United, a conscious consumer association, We engage consumers in expressing their personal and financial support for high road restaurants and encouraging others to join RAISE and take the ‘high road.
-Diners United mobilizes consumers to communicate with legislators and vote for improved wages and working conditions for restaurant workers; and support ROC‘s work.
+Diners United mobilizes consumers to communicate with legislators and vote for improved wages and working conditions for people who work in the industry; and support ROC‘s work.

-We have over 25,000 worker members, over 200 restaurant owner members, and thousands of consumer members nationwide, with affiliates in New York, Massachusetts, Michigan, Illinois, Washington (Seattle), California (Los Angeles and the San Francisco Bay Area), Louisiana, Washington DC, and Pennsylvania.
-Workers, employers, and consumers are mobilizing for higher wages and race and gender equity through our “One Fair Wage” campaign, and for greater mobility in the industry for workers of color through our Racial Equity Project in California.
+We have over 25,000 members who work in the industry, over 200 restaurant owner members, and thousands of consumer members nationwide, with chapters in New York, Massachusetts, Michigan, Illinois, Washington (Seattle), California (Los Angeles and the San Francisco Bay Area), Louisiana, Washington DC, and Pennsylvania.
+Workers, employers, and consumers are mobilizing for higher wages and race and gender equity through our “One Fair Wage” campaign, and for greater mobility in the industry for people of color who work in the industry through our Racial Equity Project in California.

 One Fair Wage

-Through the ONE FAIR WAGE campaign, ROC is fighting nationally to eliminate the two-tiered wage system by raising the separate, lower minimum wage for tipped workers to match the regular minimum wage, so that no one has to experience the financial insecurity, discrimination, and sexual harassment that comes with being forced to live off tips.
+Through the ONE FAIR WAGE campaign, ROC United is fighting nationally to eliminate the two-tiered wage system by raising the separate, lower minimum wage for those who work for tips in the restaurant industry to match the regular minimum wage, so that no one has to experience the financial insecurity, discrimination, and sexual harassment that comes with being forced to live off tips.